 What if you want some Programs to Keep Running?

 If you’ve been wondering why your laptop sleeps when you close the lid, it is because this is the default setting.
 Some manufacturers can set it to shut down instead of sleep.
-I would recommend that if you intend to leave your laptop on when you close the lid, make sure it is plugged in so that you save your battery.
+I would recommend that if you intend to leave your laptop on when you close the lid, make sure it is plugged in to save your battery.

 I hope this is one less stress for you and you can set your laptop to work the way you want.

 Did you enjoy this tutorial?
-Have a go at it and inform us in the comments section below about your experience with this.
+Then, have a go at it and inform us in the comments section below about your experience with this.